jsndyks/web/position/index.md

 # A Position - An Evolving Position

-_I'm working with some friends on an interesting paper in which we think about the value of reflective practice in our work:_
+I'm working with some friends on an interesting paper in which we think about the value of reflective practice in our learning, teaching and research:

-> The Value(s) of Visualization: Reflections on Reflective Practice in Visualization Research, Teaching, and Learning
+ * **The Value(s) of Visualization:<br/>Reflections on Reflective Practice in Visualization Research, Teaching, and Learning**

 One of the things we have decided to do here is to:

-> individually discuss our positionality and report personal reflections and reactions from our work together to highlight the diversity of our experiences.
+> _individually discuss our positionality and report personal reflections and reactions from our work together to highlight the diversity of our experiences._

 Now, I haven't read enough about positionality statements, I need to do more here.
 But I do see both their value in acknowledging experiences and values that influence research and its focus, approaches and outcomes _Singh et al (2025)_